+PPC: 7

+Grades 11-12

+FULL YEAR

-Grades 11-12 Prerequisite: 86% in Honors Chemistry or 90% in Chemistry P.S. and Algebra 2
+Prerequisite: 86% in Honors Chemistry or 90% in Chemistry P.S.
+CREDIT: 1.2 and Algebra 2

-The non-calculus based; introductory college level physics class is designed for students that wish to pursue upper-level science classes in their junior or senior year.
+Honors Physics is designed for students that wish to pursue upper-level science classes in their junior or senior year.
 Analytical procedures are applied throughout the course.
 Emphasis is also placed on physics concepts to explain phenomena that students observe in everyday life.